ls1intum/Artemis/supporting_scripts/course-setup-quickstart/README.md

 ##### Authenticate users

-If the users have already been created they still need to be logged in order to be added to a course _(without a first login Artemis does not know that the users exist)_
+If the users have already been created, they still need to be logged in order to be added to a course _(without a first login Artemis does not know that the users exist)_

 ```shell